Maria-Constable/CrazyTempMonitor/README.md

 # CrazyTempMonitor
-Code to read temp, send to airtable &amp; adafruit, detect color, and control displays This is code to complete these tasks:
+Code to read temp, send to airtable &amp; adafruit, detect color, and control displays

+Specifically, this is code to complete these tasks:
 1. A physical output of the temperature (could be a screen, LEDs, a motor-controlled pointer, etc connected to your Pico)
 2. Pushes the temperature reading to an Adafruit dashboard every 5 min USING their MQTT broker
 3. Integrates one i2c device in some way